6 Functions of Logistics: Roles of Logistics in the Supply Chain

 There are many things you can do to improve the cargo handling function of logistics and significantly reduce your shipping costs.

 QR or barcode scanning is a cost-efficient way to improve your delivery success.
-By implementing Track-POD's delivery management system with a delivery driver app, you give your couriers the option to scan all goods within one load to make sure they're departing for the right address.
+By implementing Track-POD's free barcode scanner app, you give your couriers the tools to scan all goods within one load to make sure they're heading for the right address.

 We've already talked about many important aspects of logistics activities.
 From storage and warehouse to material handling and fleet optimization.
 Let's review more logistics activities that help companies improve their customer service and up the rate of successful deliveries.